tranduyhung/vue-image-browser/README.md

 ## Image Object

-The `images` attribute in `VueImageBrowser` accepts an array containing one or more "image objects" with following mandatory fields - `id`, `name` and `url`.
+The `images` attribute in `VueImageManager` accepts an array containing one or more "image objects" with following mandatory fields - `id`, `name` and `url`.
 The image object can contain other fields as well.
 You can specify the additional fields in `image-properties` as key-value pairs, where the `key` is the attribute name and the `value` is the attribute title.